 How Thoughts Fuel Emotions: An Introduction to Rational Emotive Behavior Therapy (REBT)

-Rational Emotive Behavior Therapy was developed by Albert Ellis and is rooted in Stoic philosophy (Ellis was, admittedly, a big fan of them).
+Rational Emotive Behavior Therapy was developed by Albert Ellis and is rooted in Stoic philosophy (Ellis was, admittedly, a big fan).
 In his early work, Ellis outlined the central principle of his theoretical approach: it is largely our beliefs about events that determine how emotionally disturbed we become.
-Referencing Epictetus, a well-known Stoic, Ellis noted: "Men are disturbed not by things, but by the views which they take of them."
+Referencing Epictetus, a well-known Stoic, Ellis noted: “Men are disturbed not by things, but by the views which they take of them.”

 An Activating Event (A) leads to our Belief (B) about that event, which produces a Consequence (C).